top of page

 • Inspection Contingency: It’s a smart move for buyers to have at least one home inspection completed before guaranteeing their offer on a home.
 General inspections confirm the condition of the home and can provide an assessment on plumbing, appliances, roofing, and the interior and exterior integrity of the home.
 This is an important step for buyers who want to make sure they are making a wise investment.
 If the inspection results are poor, the buyer can back out of the sale or ask for repairs.
 Buyers can also choose to have additional inspections conducted by specific contractors, such as an electrician, pool inspector, or HVAC expert.

-• Buyer’s Sale Contingency: Many times buyers will need to sell their current home before they are able to afford a new property.
+• Buyer’s Sale Contingency: Many times buyers will need to sell their current home before they can afford a new property.
 This contingency protects buyers if their current residence doesn’t sell, allowing them to back out of the contract without any legal repercussions.

 • Seller’s Sale Contingency: Similarly, sellers may write into the contract that the sale is contingent on their purchasing a new home before closing.